 In 2016, a debilitating ATV accident left Hélène fighting for her life.
 In her recovery, she experienced physical injury, mental health challenges, and financial hardships.
 Throughout this experience, she watched as others in Boston with fewer resources, support networks, and financial savings struggled to rebound from their own health crises.
 With the support of her wife, Alice, Hélène decided to run for City Council and work towards a more equitable Boston.

 In the summer of 2018, Hélène began knocking doors and talking to voters—they want someone who shows up, listens, and understands the issues they care about.
 Hélène will be that advocate, a tireless champion for the people and organizations of Boston.

 With the support of her wife, Alice, Hélène decided that she would champion those who experience both major and minor setbacks.
-Whether it is addressing the cost of living in District 8, which pushes young couples out, or fighting for pay equity that holds women and minorities back, Hélène intends to be a tireless public servant for the people and organizations of District 8.
+Whether it is addressing the cost of living, which pushes young couples out, or fighting for pay equity that holds women and minorities back, Hélène intends to be a tireless public servant for the people and organizations of Boston.

 what we’re listening to at HQ* this AM (*Hélène Quarters) 🎧✊🌈 https://t.co/8YXn3MwwlK